sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 Thanks to all of them and my efforts I slowly started improving on my spending and my savings rate.

-I opened High Yielding Savings account with [Discover Bank](https://www.discover.com/online-banking/).
+I opened a High Yielding Savings account with [Discover Bank](https://www.discover.com/online-banking/).
 I got some of the best credit cards which gave nice cash backs on the purchases I made.

 > If you are looking for opening a credit card account I'd recommend [Chase Sapphire Preferred](https://www.referyourchasecard.com/6a/Y0U4LV90Y5) which will earn you 60,000 bonus points which you can redeem for general purchases and travel tickets.